HOW DO WE CHOOSE OUR SHIPS?

 In choosing a ship we prioritize the following criteria:

-• Reputation among the guiding community.
-We ask severral of our naturalist guide friends what they think about the ship overall.
-Few are better place than guides, who work on many different ships, to understand which ships are operated more professionally.
+Reputation among the guiding community: We ask severral of our naturalist guide friends what they think about the ship overall.
+Few are better placed than guides, who work on many different ships, to understand which ships are operated more professionally.

-• Itineraries: We prefer ships that follow logical itineraries with little backtracking - ensuring you spend more time anchored at visitor sites and less time underway.
+Itineraries: We prefer ships that follow logical itineraries with little backtracking - ensuring you spend more time at visitor sites and less time underway.

-• Relationship with the owners: It makes a very big difference having a trusting friendly relationship with the ship owners / managers.
+Relationship with the owners: It makes a very big difference having a trusting friendly relationship with the ship owners.
 So many issues can be resolved quickly and to the satisfaction of all under such circumstances.

-We then inspect the ships to be sure they meet our standards - sending our representative to meet the crew, check out the zodiacs, and get an overall sense of how well it’s maintained.
+We then inspect the ships to be sure they meet our standards - we meet the crew, check out the zodiacs, and get an overall sense of how well it’s maintained.
 Using this approach, we came up with the following selection:

 Built in 2005 and regularly refurbished, the 16 passenger Monserrat is locally owned and operated.
 It’s the ship we use for our 11 day natural history tours.
 We consider it as among the highest end “tourist superior” ships out there, for its relative spaciousness (designed for 20 guests, but carrying only 16) and comfortable cabins.
 This configuration provides added flexibility for families and solo travellers.
 One of the rooms is a triple (a bunk and an extra bed).